ivandevp/Book/chapter-4.md

 exports.Post = db.model('Post', PostSchema);
 ```

-Now we have a post model so we're free to use them!
+Now we have a post model so we're free to use them.
 So now that we have a model of posts, we want to be able to create them and see them as well.
-Let's first create a new feed.handlebars in the views (not layouts) directory.
+Let's first create a new feed.handlebars in the views (not views/layouts) directory.

 ```html
 <h1>Your Feed</h1>